 If you don't recall, the XSP N1BT is a Bluetooth-powered receiver that foregoes the fancy color screens of modern car stereos for a tiny dock that clamps onto your phone.
 Once it's in, a combination of an NFC pairing element and a custom-made Sony app will let your phone control the stereo if you're listening to AM/FM radio, satellite radio, or a CD.
 Read More

 Every once in a while we come across an app with such a practical, obvious application that we're forced to wonder why we didn't think of it first.
 Case in point: Botifier, which sends status updates from any app to a paired and compatible Bluetooth display using version 1.3 or later of the A/V Remote Control Profile.
 Translation: it sends notifications to your car's Bluetooth-enabled stereo.

 The AVRCP standard is usually intended for song information, but developer Grimpy has adapted it to show the notification as the "song title," the application it comes from as the "artist," and the summary as the "album.
 Read More

 You have Android on your phone, tablet, and TV.
 But what about your car?
 If you're not only an Android fanatic, but a car stereo junkie, Clarion is serving up a fully loaded new car stereo system called the Mirage just for you.

 The Mirage is what Clarion calls a "smart car stereo" and boasts a 6.5-inch touch display panel, runs Android 2.2, and comes with Facebook and Angry Birds pre-installed (because Facebooking and playing AB while driving is a fantastic idea, and we need to promote this sort of behavior).
+Aside from its Android guts, the Mirage is an AVN-style double-DIN player with an SD Card slot, USB port, and Bluetooth.
 Read More